India puts Kashmir in lockdown on rebel’s death anniversary

-SRINAGAR, India (AP) — Tens of thousands of soldiers and police patrolled deserted streets in Indian-controlled Kashmir Saturday to enforce a curfew on the anniversary of the killing of a charismatic rebel leader, whose death triggered open defiance against Indian rule.
+SRINAGAR, India (AP) — Residents in Indian-controlled Kashmir clashed with government forces Saturday as they defied a stringent curfew on the anniversary of the killing of a charismatic rebel leader, whose death triggered open defiance against Indian rule.

+Officials and witnesses said residents in at least four places in southern Kashmir tried to march on the streets while chanting slogans in favor of rebels and ending Indian rule.
+Police and paramilitary soldiers fired tear gas to disperse the crowds.

+The protesters responded by hurling rocks at troops.
+No one was immediately reported injured in the clashes.

 Government forces for the second day sealed off the hometown of the 22-year-old Burhan Wani, who was killed along with two associates in a gunbattle with Indian troops last year.
 Witnesses said security forces ordered residents in southern Tral town to stay indoors.